-Being a female and heading off travelling to Canada is a pretty exciting prospect; it’s a great destination for solo female travellers for many reasons.
+Canada is a great destination for solo female travellers for many reasons.
 This country is fairly straightforward to navigate, people are friendly, it’s cosmopolitan and it’s also pretty beautiful as a bonus.

-Travelling as a solo female in Canada means you won’t have to be looking over your shoulder every second.
-You can basically travel around pretty freely, wearing what you want and going where you want, making it quite stress-free.
-It also pays to know what you might come up against here, so here are some handy tips for solo female travellers in Canada.
+Travelling as a solo female in Canada means you won’t have to be looking over your shoulder every second like you might be used to during your travels.
+You can basically travel move pretty freely, wearing what you want and going where you want, making it quite stress-free.
+We’ve collected the best tips for solo-female travellers below:

 - If you don’t feel comfortable staying in a hostel, don’t worry as there are a ton of Airbnbs in Canada and hotels dotted around Canada.
 Just read the reviews, make sure those written by solo female travellers are favourable, and ensure that the accommodation is secure and in a safe neighbourhood.

 - Consider volunteering.
 Places such as the Churchill Northern Study Centre means that you can stay rent-free at a polar bear and wildlife research centre in exchange for some of your time as a volunteer.